Infineon/mtb-example-psoc6-dual-cpu-ipc-sema/README.md

-# PSoC 6 MCU: Dual-CPU IPC Semaphores
+# PSoC 6 MCU: Dual-CPU IPC Semaphore

 This example demonstrates how to use the inter-processor communication (IPC) driver to implement a semaphore in PSoC 6 MCU.
 The semaphore is used as a lock to control access to a resource shared by the CPUs and synchronize the initialization instructions.